top of page

 approaches art with whimsy and freedom.
 Always, she endeavors to bring a smile to the observer.
 She especially loves to paint landscapes and seascapes, places to which people seek to escape, in her signature vivid colors.

 Her love for painting started in high school.
-Having attended San Dieguito High School in Encinitas, she then continued learning as a design student at UCLA.
+She attended San Dieguito High School (SDA) in Encinitas, continued learning as a design student at UCLA and then earned her teaching credential in art from California State University, Los Angeles.

-enjoyable and challenging projects Christy led was, "Jim Nantz Remembers Augusta,” nominated for a Sports Emmy (R) in the George Wensel Technical Achievement Award.
+From there, she joined Legend Films as a color designer.
+Ever wonder how former black and white movies get colorized?
+Christy may have worked on a movie you've seen.
+One of the enjoyable and tough projects Christy led was "Jim Nantz Remembers Augusta,” which was nominated for a Sports Emmy (R) in the George Wensel Technical Achievement Award.

-In 2021 the San Diego Art of Pride Resilience exhibition featured her painting
+• In 2021 the San Diego Art of Pride Resilience exhibition featured her painting "Sunrise Elephants".

 bottom of page